jennyfur/Resume/README.md

 ## Education

-- Pursuing a Master of Fine Arts degree in Studio Arts with Photography Emphasis
+- Pursuing a Master of Fine Arts degree in Studio Arts with Photography Emphasis (in progress)
 - Bachelor of Fine Arts degree in Studio Arts with Art History Emphasis, Moore College of Art & Design, 2004
 - Professional development courses (please see below)